 This is probably the hardest part!
 You’ve probably gotten down the chemical composition that is required to make your hair bouncy, shiny and cute in your home environment but travel puts you into a new climate.
 Even if it’s more or less the same as where you live, minor things will make a big difference.
 I live in Central Florida: intense sun, humidity, and heat but even traveling to Costa Rica or Mexico (also tropical climates) means I had to tweak my morning routine.

 Before I leave to a new place I do a little weather research looking at humidity levels, saltines (if I’m going near the ocean), temperature and average weather patterns.
 This gives me a leg up on how to change how I use my products while traveling.
 Working with curly hair is an art and science, requiring patience and lots of time to learn it.
 I’ve had over a decade of much frustration but I’ve kinda gotten it down now.
 If you are new to the curly game or have always straightened your naturally curly hair, worry not, you’ll get there…in a few years. 🙂 Just keep practicing!

-These are the products we bought in Mexico since we couldn’t fit travel-sized bottles for 5.
+These are the products we bought while in Mexico since we couldn’t fit travel-sized bottles for five.